ibexa/documentation-developer/docs/api/public_php_api_search.md

 The query searches for Location B using the `LocationId` Criterion, and for visible Content using the `Visibility` Criterion.

-The query will find the Content because both conditions are satisfied:
+Even though the Location B is hidden, the query will find the Content because both conditions are satisfied:

 - the Content item has Location B
 - the Content item is visible (it has the visible Location A)

-even though Location B is hidden.

 ## Sorting results